ChenafaAbdelhak/alx-system_engineering-devops/0x19-postmortem/README.md

 Schedule quarterly reviews of all SSL certificates to ensure none are missed.
 Update the incident response documentation to include SSL certificate renewal procedures.
 Conduct a training session for the operations team on managing SSL certificates and the importance of timely renewals.

 By addressing these areas, we can prevent similar incidents in the future and ensure the continued reliability and security of our e-commerce platform.
+And remember, always keep an eye on your SSL certificates—because nothing says "oops" like an expired cert!

+Don't let this be you.
+Set your SSL renewal reminders today!